openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 On downgrade:

-The status field may remain populated, components may or may not continue to tag newly created resources w/ the additional tags depending on whether or not a given component still has logic to respect the status tags, after the downgrade.
+The status field may remain populated, components may or may not continue to tag newly created resources with the additional tags depending on whether or not a given component still has logic to respect the status tags, after the downgrade.

 `experimentalPropagateUserTags` field should be generated in installer configuration to support lower version installers.